g-s-c-code/DataGridExporter/README.md

 - DocumentFormat.OpenXml

 ### Setup
-1. Install the required NuGet packages
+1. Install the required NuGet packages (see Dependencies)
 2. Copy the project files into your solution
 3. Ensure the JavaScript file (`saveFileAs.js`) is included and referenced in your project